Merged Four Dirac Points at the Critical Interlayer Distance in Commensurately Twisted Bilayer Graphene: the Origin of the Zero Velocity: Discussions and Conclusion

-The crossover from type I magic angle to type II magic angle, however, depends on the parameter for the numerical differentiation, $\delta_k$, and it is not intrinsic.
-This mechanism of the zero velocity at K point is shown to work in the cases of moderate energy gap between $2 n_0$th and $(2n_0+1)$th bands at large twist angle (or small interlayer distance).
-The similar mechanism may work even when a rotating angles becomes small.
 At small rotating angles, the gap between $2n_0$th and $(2n_0+1)$th bands is exponentially small, and it can be safely neglected.
-In that case it is difficult to distinguish type I and type II magic angles.
+In that case it is difficult to distinguish the reversed V-shaped cusp and V-shaped cusp.
 If there is a finite gap, the velocity at K is negative when $\delta_k \to 0$ limit is taken.
-In that sense the magic angle may be always type II.
+In that sense the zero velocity should be always realized as the reversed V-shaped cusp.

 In this paper we have not concerned the flatness of the band at the magic angle, and we only study the velocity at K point.
-Indeed, the band is not flat at the magic angle when the interlayer distance is small and the magic angle is not small.
-However, the zero velocity at K point is the necessary condition for the flat band for small magic angles.
-Studying the mechanism of magic angles at moderate twist angle and moderate interlayer distance is important to understand the mysterious physics in the twisted bilayer graphene deeper.
+Indeed, the band is not flat at the critical interlayer distance, when the interlayer distance is small and the twist angle is not small.
+In the case of a small angle with negligible band gap and almost degenerate upper two bands, it is difficult to show explicitly that the flat band is caused by the merging of four Dirac points.
+Although we have shown that the zero velocity is caused by the merging of four Dirac points at K only for the case of moderate rotation angles, this mechanism is thought to work also for the magic angle with flat band.

-\section{commensurately twisted bilayer graphene}
+\section{Commensurately Twisted Bilayer Graphene}

 We take the primitive lattice vectors of the first layer, $\mathbf{a}_1^{(1)}$ and $\mathbf{a}_2^{(1)}$, as

 where $a$ is the lattice constant $a=0.246$nm.
 The angle between two primitive lattice vectors are $\pi/3$;